Witnesses for Fixpoint Games on Lattices: Witnesses

-\end{definition} \todo{K: (mention that also possible with $\be$ and $\lo$ both)} \todo{K: mention/explain why there is a difference in the definition wrt. $\ll$ or $\sqsubseteq$?} Note that the degree (co-degree) of an element $a$ is defined whenever $a\ll \mu\lo$ ($\mu\lo\not\sqsubseteq a$).
+Note that the degree (co-degree) of an element $a$ is defined whenever $a\ll \mu\lo$ ($\mu\lo\not\sqsubseteq a$).
+It holds that $\degr(\bot) = 0$, otherwise the (co-)degree is always a successor ordinal.
 We will often omit the subscript and simply write $\degr$ or $\cdegr$ if the function ($\lo$ or $\be$) is clear from the context.

 \begin{toappendix} \begin{lemma} It holds that \begin{enumerate} \item $\degr$ is monotone, i.e., $a\sqsubseteq a'$ implies $\degr(a)\le \degr(a')$. \item $\cdegr$ is monotone, i.e., $a\sqsubseteq a'$ implies $\cdegr(a)\le \cdegr(a')$. \item if $a'\ll \lo(a)$, then $\degr(a')\leq \degr(a)+1$. \item $\degr(a\sqcup a') = \max\{\degr(a),\degr(a')\}$. \end{enumerate} \end{lemma}